KJB430 Protein redox chemistry

 This course aims to provide students with both theoretical knowledge and practical skills in biological redox chemistry.
 The plethora of different redox cofactors that assist complex chemistry in enzyme active sites include transition metal ions, organic molecules and amino acid side chains.
 Moreover, the protein scaffold modulates the functionality of these cofactors, for example are iron ions and flavin involved in both electron transfer processes and catalysis.
 Redox active enzymes have a large potential to increase the sustainability of industrial processes by reducing pollution, improving waste treatment and facilitating the use of bioenergy.
 The students will be trained in basic electrochemistry, enabling them to recognize and identify "standard" challenges that tend to appear when working with red-ox enzymes.
 The students should after completing the course be able to carry out initial red-ox enzyme characterizations independently and be familiar with further experimental opportunities.

 After completing the course the students should understand basic electrochemical theory and be familiar with protein bound cofactors that are involved in redox reactions.
 The students should also be able to experimentally determine what redox cofactor(s) that is present in a protein sample.
 Finally, the students should be able to design an experimental approach for characterizing a redox active protein with methods as UV-vis spectroscopy, voltammetry and stopped-flow.
+The student is able to perform the preparations, techniques and analyses employed in the course.
+The student masters the instruments and equipment used in the course.

 Lectures, theoretical exercises and practical exercises.